Kurento/kurento/source/features/events.rst

 4. Event: ``IceComponentStateChanged`` (State: *Connecting*).

-   After receiving the very first of the remote candidates, the ICE agent starts with the connectivity checks.
+   After receiving the very first of the remote candidates, the ICE Agent starts with the connectivity checks.

 5. Function call(s): ``AddIceCandidate``.